bdjiang/simple-casino/README.txt

-A simple text based casino game with betting.
+A simple OOP text based program that emulates a basic casino.

-The Card class is self explanatory; in the Deck class I used the Fisher-Yates shuffle method.

-In the Casino class, I tried to be as user friendly as possible.
-I made sure everything was explained, and that everything that was happening in the game was being updated for the user to see.
-I made the betting system simple, where the user would be kicked out of the casino if they were at $0, but otherwise had the option to bet as much as they had.
+The user is kicked out of the casino if they are at $0, but otherwise have the option to bet as much as they have.

+The main method is in Casino.java